-Keeping this in mind, we’re going to take a look at the new action encompassing Incyte Corporation (NASDAQ:INCY).
+We’re going to take a look at the new hedge fund action surrounding Incyte Corporation (NASDAQ:INCY).

-What have hedge funds been doing with Incyte Corporation (NASDAQ:INCY)?
+How are hedge funds trading Incyte Corporation (NASDAQ:INCY)?